 I'm still figuring out how to organize everything and what not.
 Right now, our first overnight trip might be in mid February.
 But yeah, so far we're happy with it sitting in our driveway!

 Great.
-Thanks so much for sharing your story.
-We hope you enjoy going on trips with your new trailer.
-It was a pleasure talking with you!
+Thanks so much for sharing your story with Double D Trailers.
+We hope you enjoy going on trips with your new horse trailer.
+It was a pleasure talking to you!

---If you have any questions about this trailer or designing your own living quarters horse trailer, contact Brad.
+If you have any questions about this trailer or designing your own custom horse trailer with living quarters, contact Brad.